horace111/AquaWidget/readme.md

 ------
 ℹ️**Introduction**

-AquaWidget is a collection of card-style applications that play a assitant role in your daily life.
+AquaWidget is a collection of card-style applications that play an assitant role in your daily life.

 📲**Applications**